DingXiaoH/ACNet/README.md

 # ACNet
 Note: there are some bugs.
 I am checking.
-(2019/11/05)
+(2019/11/05) The padding mechanism of PyTorch is different from Tensorflow.
+This can result in some difference, because using asymmetric convolutions requires handling the padding arguments properly in order to produce the same size of outputs.
+I am working to find a general solution.
+(2019/11/06)

 News:
 1. ACNet has been used in real business products.